slash-h/kali-linux-docker/README.md

 Upon trying to connect to the new connection (localhost), system asks for user and password.
 Enter the user and password set during creation of the image above.

 After successfully connecting to the remote system, you are already in Kali Linux system.
-If an error regarding 'notifications plugin' (xfce4-panel) is shown, then click on the remove button and reinstall the panel using below commands - sudo apt install --reinstall xfce4-panel sudo apt install xfce4-goodies
+If an error regarding 'notifications plugin' (xfce4-panel) is shown, then click on the remove button and reinstall the panel using below commands - \n
+        sudo apt install --reinstall xfce4-panel
+        sudo apt install xfce4-goodies

 Since we instructed to install the 'core' package of kali, there will be some packages (utilites / tools / commands / applications) missing in the system.
 However, every tool/app can be easily installed when required using 'sudo apt install <package_name>'.
 Note that the argument KALI_PACKAGE=core can be omitted in the image build command.
 If the KALI_PACKAGE argument is omitted then the 'default' package will installed.